Isoniazid

 Isoniazid Mechanism of Action to Combat Tuberculosis

-The primary function of isoniazid is to inhibit the growth and reproduction of Mycobacterium tuberculosis.
-It targets an enzyme called InhA (enoyl-acyl carrier protein reductase) which plays a vital role in mycolic acid synthesis - an essential component for building bacterial cell walls.
-By inhibiting InhA activity, isoniazid disrupts cell wall formation and ultimately kills or prevents further growth of TB-causing bacteria.
+The primary function of isoniazid is to hinder the growth and reproduction of Mycobacterium tuberculosis.
+It specifically targets an enzyme called InhA (enoyl acyl carrier protein reductase), which plays a role in synthesizing mycolic acid.
+An essential component for building bacterial cell walls.
+By inhibiting InhA activity, isoniazid disrupts cell wall formation.

 Safety Measures: Isoniazid Side Effects and Risks